mmarcosantos/41scj-modernweb/README.md

-# Peoject Hands On FIAP MBA
+# Project Hands On FIAP MBA

 In the project directory, you can run: